 OK, how often does this happen?
 You enter the court, wave your legs and warms around, groan from those little movements and get maybe a half dozen hits from the NVZ and hear barely a minute later: ‘OK, let’s start, are your ready Zero-Zero-Two’ Yeah, that never happens, said no-one in my lifetime.

-So, let’s move on…setup your regimen, drill, practice to playing a shorten game of Serve-Return and more.
-If there are 4 of you rotate the serve so everyone gets to serve-return and more.
+Setup your regimen, drill, practice playing a shortened game of Serve-Return and more.
+If there are 4 players rotate the serve so everyone gets to serve-return and practice some shots.

 Make it a game with points, mark a spot in front of both baselines about 2 feet in (use a piece of tape, a ball, hat, or anything to mark that spot) the goal is to get your serve deep into the 2-foot area, get the return deep in the opposing 2-foot area and keep score, 1 point for every success.
 Whoever gets to 11 first (or 5, pick a number) wins.
-It creates a challenge; it’s part of your game, and it gets the game face on.
+It creates a challenge; it is part of your game, and it gets the game face on.

-Add the one other thing: the 3rd shot…if the third shot lands in or near the kitchen add another point…add one more challenge and play the point out.
-TIME-OUT...this sounds like a real game…well yeah, its real practice, with a purpose.
+Add the one other thing: the 3rd shot…if the third shot lands in or near the kitchen add another point…add one more challenge to play the point out.
+TIME-OUT...this sounds like a real game…well yes, its real practice, with a purpose.

 Part 2 D: Is there more?

-Yep, how about hitting volley’s and building faster reflexes?
+Yep, how about hitting volleys and building faster reflexes?

-I bet you’re expecting me to suggest hitting volleys behind the No-Volley-Zone, because anything else would be a violation.
+I bet you are expecting me to suggest hitting volleys behind the No-Volley-Zone, because anything else would be a violation.
 My suggestion: violate the rule in drills and practice, stand in the kitchen and hit volleys.
-Yes, the balls are coming quicker and you’re having to get ready faster, and your life is flashing before your eyes...but what the heck.
+Why? the balls are coming quicker and you’re having to get ready faster, and your rection time is being practice at a faster pace.

-Now step back behind the NVZ…whoa, is this Matrix Time…things seem so much slower, and I can seemingly react quicker.
+Now step back behind the NVZ and do the same, you should see a better reaction time.
+Your mind has been trained to react quicker, and moving back seems to give you more time to react.

 The cool thing about this drill is you can do it with a partner or by yourself against a wall, stand 8 to 10 feet away from a wall and hit against the wall.
-In a real game the closest you’ll be is 14 feet from your opponent...so drilling at a closer distance helps train your mind/body to react quicker and forces you to keep your paddle up.
+In a real game the closest you will be is 14 feet from your opponent...so drilling at a closer distance helps train your mind/body to react quicker and forces you to keep your paddle up.

-The above can vary by length of time or focus on a particular set and take no more than 20 minutes…that’s a good warm up length.
+The above can vary by length of time or focus on a particular set and take no more than 20 minutes…that is a good warm up length.
 You can shorten or lengthen your warm-up as time allows, so try it.

 What’s Your Strategy?

-I ask this question as often as I can when teaching, especially with people who have played more than 6 months and I get some fun answers such as: ‘get the ball over the net’, or ‘to make less errors’, or ‘to win’, or ‘we stack’...and other answer similar.
+I ask this question as often as I can when teaching, especially with people who have played more than 6 months and I get some fun answers such as: ‘get the ball over the net’, or ‘to make less errors’, or ‘to win’, or ‘we stack’...and other similar answers.

 I will break game strategy down to three simple sections and within each, some very simple goals.

-The three basic types of strategies are ‘Pre-Game/Pre Point Strategy’, ‘In-Game/In Point Strategy’ and ‘Post-Game/Post-Point Strategy’.
-Overall…keep it simple and don’t over think it.
+The three basic types of strategies are ‘Pre-Game/Pre-Point Strategy’, ‘In-Game/In Point Strategy’ and ‘Post-Game/Post-Point Strategy’.
+Overall…keep it simple and do not over think it.

-Let’s break this down.

 Pre-Game/Pre-Point Strategy: